Misha12/GrillBot/docs/permissions.md

 Permissions are stored in database table `MethodPerms`.
 It have relation to table `MethodsConfig`.
 This implementation provides, that permissions are set only for one guild and cannot be abused with invitation bot to another server.

-First configuration from discord requires bot administrator permission.
-Bot administrators are defined in `appsettings.json` in property `Administrators`.
+First configuration requires bot administrator permission.
+Bot administrator is user, that created bot in Discord Developer Portal or users defined in DiscordUsers table.

+Bot administrator can set another user as bot administrator.

 ## DB Table description